 - Chopped spinach: Add about ½ cup of frozen spinach to the mix.
 Thawed and drained first.

 - Cooked potato: Bake or steam 1 large potato.
-Let it fully cool, dice and add it to the filling.
-Or try 1 cup frozen hash browns, no need to defrost.
+Let it fully cool, dice, and add it to the filling.
+Or try 1 cup of frozen hash browns, no need to defrost.

 - Cooked tofu: Cut ½ a block of tofu into about 1-inch cubes.
 Sprinkle with your favorite seasonings.
 Bake at 350ºF for 20-30 minutes or until tofu looks “dry”.
 Flip at least once.